-Our lawyers have spent many years drafting both simple and complex Wills and Powers of Attorney for our clients.
+Our Sydney and Gold Coast based lawyers have spent many years drafting both simple and complex Wills and Powers of Attorney for our clients.
 We have experience in advising and acting for clients in complex estate management matters including the drafting of complex testamentary trusts.

 We offer the following services for Wills and Estates:

 - Drafting of Wills, Testamentary Trusts

 - Drafting General Powers of Attorney, this is a formal document giving a person you appoint as an authorised to make decisions on your behalf for a specified period of time.
 It is used while you still have the capacity, for example, if you are travelling overseas and need to authorise someone to pay your bills

 - Drafting Enduring Powers of Attorney, this allows you to appoint someone to make decisions on your behalf if you have lost capacity and are unable to make decisions whether they be personal or financial

 - Acting for trustees, beneficiaries and/or executors in estate administration

 - Acting for trustees, beneficiaries and/or executors in estate litigation